×

 How to eat safe food in India

 When you visit any foreign country, it is common to get stomach upset since your dietary system will not adjust to the new type of food initially.
 During your India tours, it is important to know what is safe and what is not safe.
-There is ample chance for you to get excellent food in cheap road side hotels or at streets and dirty dangerous food in the fashionable restaurants.
+There is an ample chance for you to get excellent food in cheap roadside hotels or in the streets and dirty dangerous food in the fashionable restaurants.
 This article reveals some important points to follow in eating during your stay in India.

 Book-for-healthy-food